MichaelCurrin/workflow-builder/index.md

           - README.md
     ```

-The workflow above is set up to not run if there are just changes in your `docs` directory.
+The workflow above has been set up to not run if there are just changes in your `docs` directory.
 This is useful to reduce a run that gives no benefit and would still take up processing minutes allocate to your account.
 If you actually have content in your `docs` directory that matters like for a documentation site, then of course you can remove the ignore parts.

 ### On a tag or release